 - The major third degree is 4 semitones distance from the tonic.
 The augmented third degree is 5 semitones distance from the tonic.

-In the same way, “diminished” nomenclature means a semitone below the “minor” nomenclature.
+Likewise, the “diminished” nomenclature means a semitone below the “minor” nomenclature.
 Examples:

-In case of you still have any difficulty thinking in tones and semitones, follow this study with the diagram below (where ST means “semitone” and T means “Tone”):
+If you still have difficulty thinking about tones and semitones, follow this study with the diagram below (where ST stands for “semitone”):

 For all degrees we will have the following distances: